Yes. Look carefully and you will see there are tiny holes punched into the lid of the cup.

 Approximately 3 weeks.
 Females lay eggs 5 to 7 days after emerging from the chrysalis.
 The eggs hatch after three days.
 Caterpillars emerge from the eggs and eat for 10 to 12 days before forming chrysalides.
 Adult butterflies emerge from the chrysalides in 7 to 10 days.

-Gently scoop your chrysalis out of the cup with a spoon.
-Be sure to remove all of the silk and frass surrounding the chrysalis with a Q-tip.
+Gently scoop your chrysalis out of the cup with a plastic spoon.
+Be sure to remove all of the silk and frass surrounding the chrysalis with a cotton swab.
 Then lay the chrysalis on a piece of paper towel on the floor of your Butterfly Garden Habitat.
 The butterfly will emerge there safely.

 The caterpillar parts are liquefying and re-arranging to become the cells, tissues and organs of the butterfly.
 In a few days, you will be able to see the outline of the wings of the butterfly beneath the pupal shell!

 No need to worry!
 Your butterflies will expel a red liquid called meconium.
 This is a completely natural occurrence.
 Meconium is the leftover part of the caterpillar that was not needed to make the butterfly.
 This is stored in the intestine of the butterfly and expelled after the butterfly emerges.

 Did you know that by releasing Painted Lady butterflies, you are helping to pollinate our world?
 There is still a lot of work to be done, though.
 Pollinators need our help.
 Visit our friends at Pollinator Partnership to find out what you can do!

 Tiny drops of meconium may fall to the floor of the habitat after your butterflies hatch out of the chrysalides.
 Place a paper or cloth towel under the habitat to ensure that the meconium will not stain your furniture.